ocaml/odoc/notes/testable_examples.md

 Both named and anonymous code blocks can be extracted by odoc via the command-line interface.
 Code blocks with the same file name in a given documentation file will be concatenated and written into a file with that name.
-Optionally a different output file name for a given group can be provided.
+Optionally, a different output file name for a given group can be provided.
 Users are always required to provide an output file name for extraction of anonymous code blocks.